DavidWells/davidwells.io-v1/content/blog/2013-03-05-to-do-list-bankruptcy.md

 It's time to clear your cache, reboot, and start over.

-The list is combed through for things that actually matter, everything is deleted, and I get a fresh start.
+The list is combed through for things that matter, everything is deleted, and I get a fresh start.

 So the next time you run up an impossible list, it's okay to take a machete to it.